Freddeerico Alexander Killed in Orangeburg Truck Accident

 He died at Lexington Medical Center from blunt force injuries.
 The crash remains under investigation.
 Authorities have not announced any charges or released the identity of the tractor-trailer driver.

-Investigation & Legal Analysis
+Investigation and Legal Analysis